andylaikawai/alpha-hunter/README.md

 # alpha-hunter
-I am a hunter for crypto alpha
+I am a hunter for crypto alpha LOL